reflex-dev/reflex-web/docs/state/overview.md

 # State

 State allows us to create interactive apps that can respond to user input.
 It defines the variables that can change over time, and the functions that can modify them.

 ## State Basics

-In your reflex app, a base state is defined as a class that inherits from `rx.State`.
+You can define state by creating a class that inherits from `rx.State`:

 ```python
 import reflex as rx